 This week’s story is by Dr Seuss, Show Me the Honey.
-It is a fantastic and fun way to learn about bees and all the marvelous things they do for us.
+It is a fantastic and fun way to learn about bees and all the marvellous things they do for us.
 Did you know that they ‘talk’ to each other?
 Bees perform the ‘waggle dance’ to let each other know where they’ve found some tasty nectar!
 It involves a lot of moving around and we’ve been practicing our own ‘waggle’ dancing in class to The Flight of the Bumblebee by Rimsky Korsakoff.
 Click on the links below to hear the story and for some fun activities.

 Maths – We have been looking at our numbers and counting out the same amount, being sure to use our counting fingers.
 Children are very good at counting but can still count too fast even when using their counting fingers!
 Please make sure that your child counts one number for each object there.
 We have also been writing numbers.
 Another opportunity for children to use their retrieval skills is to ask them simple (but tricky) questions such as write the number that comes before 4?
 Which number is 1 more than 0?
 Show me number 3 on your fingers, can you make 3 a different way (make sure they hold up 3 fingers and then hold up 3 different fingers).
 These are all extremely important skills that they will use in Reception so keep practicing!

 Until next time, do good looking for adventures, clean your ears out for good listening and turn your noggins (brains) on for good learning.